tbarnoaiea/Insurance-Company-Classifier/README.md

 # Insurance Company Classifier – Veridion Task

-This project addresses Task 2 from the [Veridion Engineering Challenge](https://veridion.com/engineering-challenges/): building a classifier that assigns one or more insurance-related labels to a given company description using the provided taxonomy.
+This project addresses building a classifier that assigns one or more insurance-related labels to a given company description using the provided taxonomy.

 ---